 There is potential for more work in this important area.
-For example, Special Health Boards may need to develop different approaches given the specialist nature of some of their services, and their national remit.
-Similarly, there may be additional factors to be taken into account when it comes to the planning and development of regional services, or of services which may be developed jointly with local authority, or other partners.
+For example, special health boards, for example the Scottish Ambulance Service, may need to develop different approaches given the specialist nature of some of their services, and their national remit.
+Similarly, there may be additional factors to be taken into account when it comes to the planning and development of regional services or of services which may be developed jointly with local authority, NHS boards and Integration Joint Boards.

-We hope that people will find the paper useful, and we would welcome feedback from people who have practical experience in this area.
-We intend to review the paper one year after it is issued, and at regular periods thereafter, as this will give us an opportunity to incorporate any further learning points that have been identified, and which others may find helpful.
+Healthcare Improvement Scotland - Community Engagement has developed a number of resources to support involvement in option appraisal (here).
+We hope that people will find the paper useful, and we would welcome feedback from people and communities who have practical experience in this area as this will give us an opportunity to incorporate any further learning points in future updates that have been identified, and which others may find helpful.